 Have you thought of becoming a freelance writer?
 It’s an excellent form of income, especially for stay-at-home moms who need a job without a set schedule.
 You can do it super part-time or make it your full-time job.

 I worked as a freelance writer on and off for about three years, and I’ll be honest, I didn’t love it.
 When I finished my last project just a few months ago, I felt determined never to do it again.

-I know that if I had done things differently in my three years as a freelance writer, I wouldn’t have felt so burnt out and determined not to write content for other people anymore.
+However, I realize now that I did it all wrong.
+I know that if I had done things differently in my three years as a freelance writer, I wouldn’t have felt so ready to be done with writing for other people.

 Here are the things I should have done to avoid getting burnt out:

 Choosing a niche that you find appealing is so essential.
 You might just be eager to make money and sign up to write about any ol’ thing, but if you are picky about which niche you write in, you’ll last longer.

 I worked for three different digital marketing companies as a freelance copywriter.
 While working for all three companies, I wrote content that wasn’t interesting to me.
 Two of the companies assigned topics, and I wrote about the same thing week after week.
 Over and over.